Info & downloads for some of my older games

-Paradroid is a game Aaron and I have been working on since roughly the start of 2017.
-Most of the game is finished now, and it’s just droids AI, transfer game and a few other bits that need finishing, along with some general tweaking, then it will be out there.
-Real life, as always, has prevented us working full time on this game which is why it takes longer to get it done.
+Paradroid is a game Aaron and I worked on around the start of 2017.
+Most of the game was finished now, and it’s just droids AI, transfer game and a few other bits that needed finishing, along with some general tweaking.
+Real life, as always, prevented us working full time on the game, which was why it took so long to get done.
 Please note that the screenshots are a bit old so it will likely look different at release.
-Please note that, while the game is currently on hold, pending the ending of Dexterity Design, we still plan to come back to finish this game once we are done with our current projects.
+Please note that we held off finishing the game as we had concerns about ownership in the end.
+Maybe one day we’ll come back to finish it.

 There is a lot more information about the development of the #ParadroidRemake on Aaron’s blog.

 iDef was Dexterity Designs first game which Aaron created over a couple of years as his first attempt programming for Ios devices.
 I came on board when the game was 95% complete and we formed our company to market and sell it.
 As far as development goes, I worked on a few aspects of design, all the writing, and selecting the right music for the game to licence.
 Naturally I helped with the final bug testing and bringing in beta testers to ensure the game went out bug free.
 Apart from a very minor patch just after we uploaded the main game, it never needed a further update.

 Unfortunately, after we stopped working on mobile platforms, our Apple licence expired, which means that iDef is no longer available on the app store.
 Additionally, the game made extensive use of Cocos2D game libraries when coded, and this no longer exists in the format of that time, so it would be very impractical to build the project again, if we ever returned to mobile.
 So, if you have the game on your phone/iPad already then don’t delete it as you will never be able to get it back.